davidetalon/Generating-music/README.md

 Pytorch implementation of WaveGAN models ([Donahue et al., 2018](https://arxiv.org/pdf/1802.04208.pdf)).
-Following the approach of SAGAN([Zhang et al., 2018](https://arxiv.org/pdf/1805.08318.pdf)), a pair of attention layers has been added to both the generator and discriminator.Improvement are observed on the long-term structure representation of audio modality.
+Following the approach of SAGAN([Zhang et al., 2018](https://arxiv.org/pdf/1805.08318.pdf)), a pair of attention layers has been added to both the generator and discriminator.
+Improvement are observed on the long-term structure representation of audio modality.

 ## Requirements
 This code requires following packages which could be installed via `conda` or `pip`: